 Elias's official biography says that when Donald Trump and his allies tried to contest the 2020 election result, Elias met those efforts with more than 60 legal victories during the post-election period alone.
 That statistic is one reason he moved from campaign-law circles into general political fame.

 For admirers, he became the lawyer who helped hold the line when the system came under direct pressure.
 For critics, he became proof that Democrats had their own ruthless procedural combatant.
-Both reactions tell you something real about his place in public life.
+Both reactions tell you something important about his place in public life.

 Lawyers like Elias matter most when rules no longer feel settled.
 He rose with an era in which voting access, certification, mail ballots, gerrymandering, candidate eligibility, and election administration all became subjects of constant organized struggle.